 The V{CCINT} power pins must be supplied with a 1.5 V source.
-(Refer to the Virtex-II Data Sheet for the DC Characteristics.)
-The IOB output voltage input for Bank 4 (V{CCO_4} and V{CCAUX}) is also used as a logic input to the Power-On-Reset (POR) circuitry.
-Even if this bank is not being used, V{CCO_4} must be connected to a 3.3 V source.
-V{CCO_5} should also be connected to a 3.3 V source if SelectMAP modes are used.
+(Refer to the Virtex-II Data Sheet for DC characteristics.)
+The IOB voltage input for Bank 4 (V{CCO_4}) and the auxiliary voltage input (V{CCAUX}) are also used as a logic input to the Power-On-Reset (POR) circuitry.
+Even if this bank is not being used, V{CCO_4} must be connected to a 1.5 V or greater source.